ollie283/language-models/README.md

 b) ```test.txt```

-c) Compare the perplexities computed for (a) and (b).
-Which one is higher and why?
-Explain in one or two sentences.

 ## Code
 Code should run without any arguments.
 It should read ﬁles in the same directory.
 Absolute paths must not be used.
 It should print values in the following format: